smaht-dac/submitr/docs/source/advanced_usage.rst

 no local client-side validation will be done in this case.

-And in `both` of these cases (``--validate-local-only`` and ``--validate-only``) the actual ingestion process itself will `not` proceed; i.e. this only performs (either client-side or server-side) validation and outputs the results.
+And in `both` of these cases (``--validate-local-only`` and ``--validate-only``) the actual ingestion process itself will `not` proceed; i.e. these only perform (either client-side or server-side) validation and output the results.

 .. note::
     Even in the absence of `any` validation (which is actually not even a readily available option),